popphp/pop-http/README.md

 from the incoming request headers and data, while the response object is available to be configured as required to produce and send a response to the calling client.

-Within an application, creating a server will automatically take in the global request data that would come in from an inbound client request.
+Within an application, creating a server object will automatically take in the global request data that would come in from an inbound client request.
 This includes:

 - Request data (`$_GET`, `$_POST`, etc)
 - Request headers